Scotland’s last Championship crown came in 1999.

 Along with Armstrong, Paul Burnell was part of the Scotland team that won the Grand Slam in 1990 and the Championship nine years later.

-After retiring he returned to the City, working initially in Waste Recycling and is now a partner at Redgrave Partners.
+After retiring he returned to the City, working initially in Waste Recycling and is now CEO at Redgrave Partners.

 A former basketball player, Murray moved into coaching after his playing days were over.